Skip to content

 geoprobe drilling rig split spoon sampling

 The next step involves driving this sampler into the soil.
 This is done by dropping a 140-pound hammer from a height of 30 inches repeatedly.
-The number of times the hammer needs to drop to drive the sampler down a total of 18 inches is recorded.
-Specifically, the number of blows required to drive the sampler the last 12 inches is called the N-value.
+The number of blows required to drive the sampler down a total of 12 inches is called the N-value.

 geoprobe performing standard penetration test